ilias-sp/Twitch-Chat-Bot-PHP/README.md

 - bot's commands management via Twitch Chat.
 Bot commands are special keywords users type in chat, and bot replies with admin's configured response.
 - response suppression for confirable interval if same command was replied earlier.
 - periodic messages initiated by the bot.
 Can be used to promote streamer's social media etc. (Please note that although the periodic messages are initiated by the bot, they still have to be triggered by some activity in the IRC traffic of the channel.
 This can cause some delay when the channel has not much chat activity, up to 1 minute.)
+- Polls. create poll for the viewers and bot will count their votes.

 On the other hand, Bot was not written to be performing Moderator tasks, at least not yet :)